gkeenans/gkeenan.co/src/avgb/2025-05-08-today-i-am-writing-about-a-fork-and-no-its-not-a-metaphor-for-anything-please-stop-asking.md

 date: 2025-05-08T15:44:00.000Z
 ---

 I have held off writing about this, but I don't think I can, in good conscience, sit with this dark secret any longer: I don't name my forks.
-This is a fact that exists despite my growing up constantly bombarded by the classic adage, "A named fork tines times."[^1] Is there any axiom more significant to modern society?
+This is a fact that exists despite growing up constantly bombarded by the classic adage, "A named fork tines times."[^1] Is there any axiom more significant to modern society?
 If so, I am not familiar with it.

 I understand the above admission might elicit strong feelings from deep within.
 You may even feel so compelled to reach out and try to convince me of the error of my ways, and I beg you: please do not do that.
 I have been chastised enough over the years for my willful disregard of cultural norms.